tonymullen/ups-website/src/partials/f16cg/hw/hw1-l3jsch1-description.html.md

 * Extend the gray plane so as to accommodate the positioning of the cone you will add next.

 * Add a cone 4 units wide, 10 units high, and 32 segments around.
 The cone should be of Lambert material and should be some shade of green.
 Use [hex color codes](http://htmlcolorcodes.com/) to determine the color of your material.
 The cone should cast shadows.
-Position the code at -20 along the x axis and position it on the y axis in such a way that it appears to sit atop the gray plane.
+Position the cone at -20 along the x axis and position it on the y axis in such a way that it appears to sit atop the gray plane.

 * Animate the cone such that it bounces up and down a distance of 10 units.
 Control the speed of the cone's bounce using a GUI slider.
 This will be done exactly as described for the sphere in Chapter 1, but the cone's movement should be independent of the sphere's movement.